panda-rajsekhar/Budget-Dash/readme.md

-Below is a README file for your `dash-budget` project, tailored based on the provided `package.json` file.
-It assumes the project is a budget dashboard built with React, Vite, and Tailwind CSS, using various modern libraries for UI components, form handling, and data visualization.
-The README is concise, professional, and suitable for a GitHub repository.

----

 # Dash Budget

 A modern, responsive budget dashboard application built with React and Vite.
 Dash Budget allows users to track their total budget, add expenses, maintain a ledger, and visualize financial data through interactive graphs.